 “But first I needed to find a job here,” you explain.
 “I figured my best option was to run for Parliament.
-Though to be fair, I also didn’t do a lot of research into what other options were available.
+Though to be fair, I didn’t do a lot of research into what other options were available.

 “Really?”
 You pretend to sound interested, but really you’re picturing yourself wearing a series of fancy hats.

-“Yes, really.
+“Yes.
 You can’t just show up here and—”

-His boring lecture is cut off by a loud, metallic screech.
+His boring speech is cut off by a loud, metallic screech.
 You scream and latch onto his arm again, certain that the elevator is about start hurtling toward the ground.
 He must have had the same thought, because he pulls you to his chest and holds you there tightly.
 You squeeze your eyes shut and try to brace yourself.

 “Hellooooooo?
 Anyone in there, eh?” says a low, raspy voice.
 Your eyes fly open, and there’s a middle-aged man with wispy hair peering down at you through a gap in the elevator doors.